Bill Wentworth

 William Charles Wentworth (8 September 1907 – 15 June 2003), usually known as Bill Wentworth and sometimes referred to as William Charles Wentworth IV, was an Australian politician.
 He was a member of the Liberal Party for most of his career and held ministerial office in the governments of John Gorton and William McMahon, serving as Minister for Social Services (1968–1972) and Minister in charge of Aboriginal Affairs (1968–1971).
 Wentworth served in the House of Representatives from 1949 to 1977, representing the New South Wales seat of Mackellar.
 He frequently crossed the floor and served his final months in parliament as an independent.

 Early life and education

 Wentworth was born on 8 September 1907 in Sydney, the son of a prominent Sydney barrister of the same name, and the great-grandson of William Charles Wentworth, a leading political and literary figure in colonial New South Wales.
 He is sometimes referred to as "William Charles Wentworth IV" but he never used this name himself.
 His family and friends called him Bill or Billy.

-Wentworth was educated at The Armidale School in Armidale in northern New South Wales, and at New College, Oxford, where he gained an MA, and a Blue in athletics (he was a half-miler, and ran as first string to the future Olympic champion and world record holder Tom Hampson).
+Wentworth was educated at Tudor House School in Moss Vale from 1919 to 1921 before moving to The Armidale School in Armidale in northern New South Wales, and at New College, Oxford, where he gained an MA, and a Blue in athletics (he was a half-miler, and ran as first string to the future Olympic champion and world record holder Tom Hampson).